loremipsum31/lib_doctrine/README.md

 Doctrine entities have to be in module/MODULE_NAME/Entity folder with the namespace ModuleName\Entity

-To generate the database with the entity, in the modules/lib_doctrine folder you can type
+##### To generate the database with the entity

+Open a terminal, go to the modules/lib_doctrine folder and type

 ```
 vendor/bin/doctrine orm:schema-tool:update --force